Yandex Cloud

 Maintenance operations are carried out both on enabled and disabled clusters.
 They may include updating the DBMS, applying patches, and so on.

-• Service account is an account to access Yandex Object Storage as a repository of OpenSearch snapshots.
-For more detail on service accounts, see the Yandex Identity and Access Management documentation.
+• Service account: Account for accessing Yandex Object Storage as a repository of OpenSearch snapshots.
+Learn more about service accounts in this Yandex Identity and Access Management guide.

 • Deletion protection: Manages cluster protection against accidental deletion.

-Even with cluster deletion protection enabled, one can still delete a user or connect to the cluster manually and delete the data.
+Even with cluster deletion protection enabled, it is still possible to delete a user or connect to the cluster manually and delete the data.

 10. Click Create cluster.